The innovative Power Grip Profile ensures a perfect and secure connection.

-When the growth phase of the pumpkins is over, the stalks become dry and woody.
+When the growth phase of pumpkins is complete, the stalks become dry and woody.
 If the stalk is very woody, the pumpkin can be harvested without hesitation.
-Another characteristic by which you can tell the ripeness of the pumpkin is the rich colour which the pumpkin has when fully ripe.
-And another sign of the ripeness of the winter pumpkin is a hollow sound when you tap it.
-But be sure to harvest it before the first frost.
+Another characteristic by which you can tell the ripeness of pumpkins is its rich colour when it is fully ripe.
+Yet another sign of ripeness is the hollow sound it makes when you tap it.
+Make sure the time is right and be sure to harvest, in any case, before the first frost.

-During the harvest itself, ensure that the pumpkins are not damaged.
-If pumpkins are squashed or otherwise damaged, a rotting process may begin – and enjoyment of the home-grown pumpkin will therefore not last long.
-After harvesting, you should wash your pumpkins thoroughly so that no bacteria and fungi multiply in the soil residue.
-Then store the pumpkin in a dry place.
-By following all these tips you can look forward to a successful pumpkin harvest.
+While harvesting, ensure that your pumpkins are not damaged.
+If pumpkins are squashed or otherwise damaged, the rotting process may begin making your wonderful bounty short lived.
+After harvesting, you should wash your pumpkins thoroughly so that no bacteria and/or fungi multiply in the soil residue; you can then store the pumpkin in a dry place.
+Follow all these useful tips and a successful pumpkin harvest will be yours.

 Now that your pumpkins have been carefully harvested, let’s start enjoying them by preparing a tasty pumpkin soup.

 1 apple (optional)

 - Wash and finely chop the vegetables.

 - Brown the onion in a large pot with olive oil.

 - Add the pumpkin and garlic to the pot and top up with vegetable stock.

 - Bring to a boil then simmer until the vegetables are soft (you could also roast your pumpkin with olive oil first to give your soup depth of flavour).

 - Add a peeled and diced apple (an apple may seem out of place but trust us, it’s delicious!)